Katacc/Iostria/Iostria.md

 ### 1.3.1.
 Chisemis, The God of the earth (rocks, ground etc)
 Other names: Father earth
 worshipped by the dwarves, rock gnomes and the people of klarth
 Holy symbol is a shield that has a mountain drawn on it

 ### 1.3.2.
 Cephine, The Goddess of the Wilderness (forests, swamps etc)
-Other names: Mother nature Goddess of harvest
+Other names: Mother nature, Goddess of harvest
 worshipped by the wood elves, tree gnomes and the people within The phantasmal forest
 Holy symbol is a scythe and a stack of hay

 ### 1.3.3.
 Lognar, The God of water and the seas
 Other names: Master of the sea
 worshipped by sailors and fishermen.
 Holy symbol is a Trident